tjysdsg/Victoria-3-files/game/common/political_movements/political_movements.md

 	# Multiplies the impact law enactment has on the activism of this movement type
 	law_enactment_radicalism_multiplier = x

+	# Multiplies the impact active laws have on the activism of this movement type
+	active_law_radicalism_multiplier = x

 	# Bespoke factors for increasing/decreasing the activism of movements of this type
 	additional_radicalism_factors = {}
 }